 The Sporozoan Suite: An Exploration of Perception

-For over three decades, The Sporozoan has been more than a project; it's been an evolving philosophy centered on the act of seeing.
-It hinges on that serendipitous moment when a viewer pauses, looks closer, and invests their time.
+For over three decades, The Sporozoan has been more than a project; it's an evolving philosophy centered on the act of seeing.
+It hinges on the serendipitous moment when a viewer pauses, looks closer, and invests their time.
 In that instant, The Sporozoan takes hold, urging a deeper exploration—not just of the artwork, but of the viewer's own inner landscape.
 It's an invitation to confront the spectrum of human experience: joy and sorrow, pleasure and pain, the duality of good and evil, masculine and feminine.
 The Sporozoan is a journey into the self, mirrored in the art.

 Currently, The Sporozoan Suite unfolds across five distinct chapters, each a unique vantage point on its existence.
 These interconnected pieces engage in a visual dialogue, constantly evolving and hinting at the potential for new chapters yet to come.